mbell195/techwriter-portfolio/README.md

-# Technical Writer Portfolio
+# Marc Bell - Technical Writer Portfolio

-A professional portfolio website showcasing my work as a Principal Staff Technical Writer specializing in AI & Developer Platforms.
+A professional portfolio website showcasing the work of Marc Bell, a Principal Staff Technical Writer specializing in AI & Developer Platforms.

 ## About